 Patrick took over as Chief Executive Officer for B&CE in October 2012.
 He joined the organisation in 1985 and since then has brought a wealth of experience to a range of financial and customer-focused roles within the company.
 He has been instrumental in driving the business forward, including the launch of The People’s Pension, and in shaping the group’s strategy as a whole.
 Patrick sits on the Board of Directors for B&CE Insurance Ltd and B&CE Financial Services Ltd.

-Sam is the Director of Finance for B&CE and is a member of the Association of Chartered Certified Accountants.
-He is responsible for managing the Group’s financial and regulatory reporting, corporate management information and financial/corporate modelling as well as helping to shape and drive financial strategy for the business.
+Sam is the Group Director of Finance for B&CE and is a member of the Association of Chartered Certified Accountants.
+He is responsible for overseeing the Group’s financial and regulatory reporting, financial modelling as well as helping to shape and drive financial strategy for the business.
+Sam is also a member of the Independent Governance Committee for B&CE’s EasyBuild stakeholder pension scheme.

-Sam joined B&CE in 2004 and has undertaken a range of roles within the company including audit, financial analysis and financial control.
+Sam joined B&CE in 2004 and has undertaken a range of roles within the company including finance, internal audit and investments.
 Prior to joining B&CE he studied mathematics at the University of Bath.

-Matthew is the Director of Risk and Regulatory Compliance and is a member of The Institute of Risk Management.
+Matthew is the Group Director of Business Assurance and is a member of The Institute of Risk Management.
 He is responsible for managing the Group’s Risk Management and Regulatory Compliance teams whilst also holding the roles of Compliance Officer and Anti-Money Laundering Reporting Officer.

 Matthew joined B&CE in 2004 and has undertaken a number of regulatory and oversight roles within the company including, Compliance, Internal Audit and Risk Management.